opensearch-project/documentation-website/_im-plugin/ism/policies.md

 ## Sample policy with ISM template for auto rollover

+The following sample template policy is for a rollover use case.

-If you want to skip the rollover action for an index, you can set this index setting `index.plugins.index_state_management.rollover_skip` to true.
+If you want to skip rollovers for an index, use the [update cluster settings API]({{site.url}}{{site.baseurl}}/opensearch/configuration/#update-cluster-settings-using-the-api) to set `index.plugins.index_state_management.rollover_skip` to true.

 1. Create a policy with an `ism_template` field: